TechnionDev/OSWet1/README.md

 The given skeleton works as follows:
 - in smash.cpp the main function runs an infinite loop that reads the next typed command
 - after reading the next command it calls the SmallShell::executeCommand
-- SmallShell::executeCommand should create the relevant command class using the factory method CreateCommand
+- SmallShell::executeCommand should create the relevant command class using the factory method createCommand
 - After instantiating the relevant Command class, you have to:
 	- fork if needed
 	- call setpgrp from the child process